TalanSoft/www-talansoft-com-wiki/VlkSamples/space-invaders.md

 R = App reset

 # Editor guide
-This few section are here to help those who wants to play around with the Valkyrie project file.
+This few sections are here to help those who want to play around with the Valkyrie project file.

 ### Changing the splash screen 1
 You can update the first splash screen with your own pic or logo: